cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     ------------
               4 .rc files
              36 .c files
-            325 .cpp files
+            324 .cpp files
-            379 .h files
+            378 .h files
              36 .java files
              14 .pl files
            1152 .html files
-             46 .txt files
+             47 .txt files
              47 .tex files
               4 .sage files
-          2,043 TOTAL
+          2,042 TOTAL

     LINES OF CODE (LoC) SUMMARY
     ---------------------------
-         84,772 MFC resource code (rc)
+         85,625 MFC resource code (rc)
-        285,633 C/C++ source code (c cpp h)
+        286,487 C/C++ source code (c cpp h)
           9,795 Java source code (java)
-          2,257 Perl code (pl)
+          2,266 Perl code (pl)
-         66,267 HTML code (html hpp)
+         66,610 HTML code (html hpp)
-          8,109 Text files (txt)
+          8,532 Text files (txt)
-         61,401 LaTeX code (tex)
+         61,545 LaTeX code (tex)
             825 Sage code (sage)
-        519,059 TOTAL
+        521,685 TOTAL

-    TOTAL: 519,059 lines of code (plus of 18 % from 437,772 with CT 1.4.30)
+    TOTAL: 521,685 lines of code (plus of 19 % from 437,772 with CT 1.4.30)
-    - Here only code written within the CrypTool project or explicitly dedicated to the CrypTool project is counted.
-Any sources used within the CrypTool project coming from other open source projects like OpenSSL, NTL, Scintilla, Animal, ... are not counted here.
+    - The TOTAL value counts only code written within the CrypTool project or explicitly dedicated to the CrypTool project.
+Any sources used within the CrypTool project coming from other open-source projects like OpenSSL, NTL, Scintilla, Animal are not counted here.
       Also any automatically created files or word lists (reference files) are not counted.